rickosborne/cascades/md/13-2-3-manifest.md

 I can't call it "the first loop" or "loop one" because I wasn't looping yet.
 I'm going to have to take a page from my textbook and call it "loop zero".
+Computer programming numbered pretty much everything starting with zero, and it made sense here, too.

 Got it.
 Loop zero is the sequence of events that led to "restart one", the jump back to "loop one".